DIY Glitter Champagne Flutes

 It’s important to take off all the stickers, and to thoroughly wash and dry the glasses.

 The crucial part of this project is using the Martha Stewart brand paint.
-It is the “Martha Stewart Multi Surface Glitter Acrylic Paint”—you can let it air cure for 21 days, and it is dishwasher safe.
+It is the “Martha Stewart Multi Surface Glitter Acrylic Paint”—you can let your DIY glitter champagne flutes air cure for 21 days, and it is dishwasher safe.
 I chose to oven cure, but more on that later.
 I used the color “Florentine Gold.”

 Now, you also need something to apply the paint to the glasses with, and they are called foam pouncers.
 They are sort of like a makeup sponge on a stick.